maxmind/GeoIP2-node/.github/PULL_REQUEST_TEMPLATE.md

 ---
-1. You can use `yarn test --coverage` to generate a coverage report.
+1. You can use `npm test --coverage` to generate a coverage report.